pfdubois/BridgeBidding/source/MinorOpenings.rst

 So, to sum up, with an unbalanced hand, after 1m - 1M the priorities are:

 * Raise partner;
-* Bid 1♠, forcing unless parter is a passed hand;
+* Bid 1♠, forcing unless partner is a passed hand;
 * Bid a second suit of four cards or longer; or,
 * Rebid your suit if you don't have the strength for that;
 * Jump-rebid your suit with 15-17 points